 SNAP Exam Pattern

 As a result of the ongoing Covid-19 pandemic, the exam pattern for SNAP has been revised for the current year.
 According to the latest notification, the exam will be of a duration of 1 hour i.e. 60 minutes and will consist of 60 multiple choice questions of one mark each.
-The exam will be held as a computer based test and each wrong answer will attract a penalty of 25% of the total marks for the particular question.
-The time and marks allotted for each section of the SNAP 2020 is as follows:
+The exam will be held as a computer-based test and each wrong answer will attract a penalty of 25% of the total marks for the particular question.
+The time and marks allotted for each section of the SNAP 2020 are as follows:

 SNAP sections | Number of questions | Marks allotted |